Gympie: Transport

 Road connection to Gympie is via the Bruce Highway.
 Rail connects via QR's North Coast railway line, which is served by daily Queensland Rail Citytrain network services to Brisbane and Traveltrain services for long distances.
 Few public buses operate in Gympie and automobiles are the main mode of transportation.

 Gympie Airport is a small local airport located to the south of the city.
 It has general aviation, recreational aviation, and gliding communities.
 The nearest domestic airport is Sunshine Coast Airport, and the closest international airport is Brisbane Airport.

+Media

+Radio stations that covered Gympie are ABC Sunshine Coast, 91.9 Sea FM, 91.1 Hot FM, and 4GY, a community-based station.

+Gympie is served by 3 major free-to-air commercial television networks: